-Fan of Naruto, Black Clover, Kimetsu No Yaiba and other Shonen shows?
+Are you a fan of Naruto, Black Clover, Demon Slayer (Kimetsu No Yaiba) and other shonen shows?

 If you’re visiting JUMP Festa for the first time, or even second time, this guide has everything you need to know to get the most out of your visit.

 Special thanks to my friend Tim for writing this superb article.
 Thanks Tim, you’re awesome!

 What is Jump Festa?

 Jump Festa is a yearly, 2-day anime and manga convention that takes place in December.

 The event is sponsored by Shueisha, the publisher for everything Jump.
 The event has a very large focus on Jump properties, showing off new manga, anime, movies, games and of course, merch.